Managing and Treating Contaminated Soil

 TREATING CONTAMINATED SOIL

-The approaches below can help homeowners, community gardeners, and urban food producers* reduce their exposure to lead, arsenic, and cadmium in low and moderately polluted soils.
+The approaches below can help homeowners, community gardeners, and urban food producers* reduce their exposure to lead, arsenic, and cadmium in highly polluted soils.
 Several techniques are listed here: choose those which work best with your budget, site type (garden, play area, wildlife habitat, etc), and maintenance preferences: interim control measures like applying mulch are not permanent and need continuous maintenance to be effective, while abatement measures are designed to be low-maintanence and last at least 20 years.
 Make sure your practice or combination of practices addresses both risk pathways: incidental ingestion and plant uptake.
-Combine soil management with Best Practices to further lower exposure.
+Combine soil management with good hygiene practices to further lower exposure.

 *For information about soil treatment of industrial and commercial sites, see USEPA's Remediation Technologies for Cleaning Up Contaminated Sites or your state's environmental protection agency.

 These measures are not permanent and need to be maintained in order to be protective.
 For example, organic mulches should be periodically reapplied.
 Despite their maintenance needs, these practices generally improve soil quality, have additional benefits for crop production, and are inexpensive, making them good options for those able to maintain them.